 PHILIPPINE FINANCIAL REPORTING STANDARDS

-PRETATIONS Not Not Not Early
+AND INTERP Not Not Not Early

 December 31, 2014 Adopted Adopted Applicable Adopted

-or the Preparation and Presentation of Parameter Co.
+Framework fo r the Preparation and Presentation of -

 Financial Stat

-amework Phase A: Objectives and qualitative i C
+mework Phase A: Objectives and qualitative

 characteristics

-PFRSs Practic ce Statement Management Commentary √
+PFRSs Practic e Statement Management Commentary ✓

 Philippine Fin ancial Reporting Standards

 PFRS 1 First-time Adoption of Philippine Financial

 (Revised) Reporting Standards ✓

 Amendments to PFRS 1 and PAS 27: Cost

 of an Investment in a Subsidiary, Jointly

-Controlled Entity or Associate
+Controlled Entity or Associate ✓

 Amendments to PFRS 1: Additional

-Exemption for First-time Adopters √
+Exemption for First-time Adopters ✓

 Amendments to PFRS 1: Limited

 Exemption from Comparative PFRS 7

 Disclosures for First-time Adopters 1

-Amendments to PFRS 1: Severe }
+Amendments to PFRS 1: Severe

 Hyperinflation and Removal of Fixed Date

-for First-time Adopters ✓
+for First-time Adopters 1

 Amendments to PFRS 1: Government

-Loans
+Loans ✓

 Amendment to PFRS 1: Meaning of

-Effective PFRSs √
+Effective PFRSs ✓

-PFRS 2 Share-based Payment ✓
+PFRS 2 Share-based Payment √

 Amendments to PFRS 2: Vesting

-Conditions and Cancellations √
+Conditions and Cancellations ✓

 Amendments to PFRS 2: Group Cash-

-settled Share-based Payment Transactions
+settled Share-based Payment Transactions 1

 Amendment to PFRS 2: Definition of

-Vesting Condition ✓
+Vesting Condition 1

-PFRS 3 Business Combinations ✓
+PFRS 3 Business Combinations ✓ ,

 (Revised) Amendment to PFRS 3: Accounting for

 Contingent Consideration in a Business

 Combination 1

 Amendment to PFRS 3: Scope Exceptions

-for Joint Arrangements 7
+for Joint Arrangements 1

-PFRS 4 Insurance Contracts ✓
+PFRS 4 Insurance Contracts ·····

 Amendments to PAS 39 and PFRS 4:

-Financial Guarantee Contracts √
+Financial Guarantee Contracts ✓

-PFRS 5 Non-current Assets Held for Sale and E-parameter -
+PFRS 5 Non-current Assets Held for Sale and

-Discontinued Operations 1
+Discontinued Operations !
+1

-Amendment to PFRS 5: Changes in
+Amendment to PFRS 5: Changes in -

-methods of disposal ✓
+methods of disposal 1

-PFRS 6 Exploration for and Evaluation of Mineral
+PFRS 6 Exploration for and Evaluation of Mineral •••••

 Resources ✓

 FINANCIAL REPORTING STANDARDS PRETATIONS Not Not Not Early

-(December 31, 2014 Adopted Adopted Applicable Adopted
+December 31, 2014 Adopted Adopted Applicable Adopted

-PFRS 7 Financial Instruments: Disclosures √ - Company - LAUDELUM
+PFRS 7 Financial Instruments: Disclosures √ 2.430.47.04 - Company radopted

 Amendments to PFRS 7: Transition 1

 Amendments to PAS 39 and PFRS •

 Reclassification of Financial Assets /

 Amendments to PAS 39 and PFRS 7:

 Reclassification of Financial Assets -

 Effective Date and Transition

 √

 Amendments to PFRS 7: Improving

 Disclosures about Financial Instruments ✓

 Amendments to PFRS 7: Disclosures -

 Transfers of Financial Assets

 √

 Amendments to PFRS 7: Disclosures -

 Offsetting Financial Assets and Financial

-Liabilities /
+Liabilities ✓

 Amendments to PFRS 7: Mandatory

 Effective Date of PFRS 9 and Transition

-Disclosures S. C. 1
+Disclosures √

-Amendments to PFRS 7: Additional hedge
+Amendments to PFRS 7: Additional hedge · · · · · · · · · · · · · · · · · · ·

 accounting disclosures (and consequential

-amendments) resulting from the
+amendments) resulting from the į

 introduction of the hedge accounting

 chapter in PFRS 9

 Amendments to PFRS 7: Servicing

 Contracts and Applicability of the

 Amendments to PFRS 7 to Condensed

 Interim Financial Statements ✓

-PFRS 8 Operating Segments ✓
+PFRS 8 Operating Segments √

-Amendments to PFRS 8: Aggregation of
+Amendments to PFRS 8: Aggregation of (

 Operating Segments and Reconciliation of

 the Total of the Reportable Segments'

-Assets to the Entity's Assets 1
+Assets to the Entity's Assets /

-PFRS 9 Financial Instruments: Classification and
+PFRS 9 Financial Instruments: Classification and ~~~~~~~~~~~

+FFROZ § ,

-Measurement of Financial Assets 1
+Measurement of Financial Assets

-Financial Instruments: Classification and ×
+Financial Instruments: Classification and

-Measurement of Financial Liabilities ,
+Measurement of Financial Liabilities √

 Amendments to PFRS 9: Mandatory

 Effective Date of PFRS 9 and Transition

-Disclosures √
+Disclosures ✓

 PFRS 9, Financial Instruments (Hedge

 Accounting and amendments to PFRS 9,

-PFRS 7 and PAS 39) ✓
+PFRS 7 and PAS 39) 1

-PFRS 9, Financial Instruments (2014) ✓
+PFRS 9, Financial Instruments (2014) 1

-PFRS 10 Consolidated Financial Statements ✓
+PFRS 10 Consolidated Financial Statements ······································

+A CAND AV ✓

-Amendments to PFRS 10: Transition 4
+Amendments to PFRS 10: Transition

-1 i ,

-Guidance
+Guidance -

 Amendments to PFRS 10: Investment

-Entities ✓
+Entities 1

 Amendments to PFRS 10 and PAS 28: Sale

 or Contribution of Assets Between an

-Investor and its Associate or Joint Venture √
+Investor and its Associate or Joint Venture ✓

-PFRS 11 Joint Arrangements √
+PFRS 11 Joint Arrangements 1

-Amendments to PFRS 11: Transition
+a a 4562 d d.
+Amendments to PFRS 11: Transition ¥

+,

-Guidance 1
+Guidance √

 Amendments to PFRS 11: Accounting for

-Acquisitions of Interests in Joint Operations 1
+MANUFACTURE CONTRACTOR Acquisitions of Interests in Joint Operations

-DEDC 12 ¥

-PFRS 12 Disclosures of Interests in Other Entities ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+PFRS 12 Disclosures of Interests in Other Entities ✓

 Amendments to PFRS 12: Transition

 Guidance ✓